What’s the Difference Between a Ducted and Ductless Air Conditioning System?

 - Cooling smaller, older homes without existing ductwork

 - When space is at a premium and ducts won’t fit

 - When replacing a less efficient window/room air conditioner

 The bottom line on Ductless Air Conditioning Systems

 Your comfort, humidity and long-term reliability should all be factors in making a smart decision.
 As with any important HVAC question, it makes sense to talk with a professional.
 Contact a reputable licensed contractor who can explain the many options and variables when it comes to selecting the best solutions for your needs.

-If you’re considering a ductless system, what are some of the reasons it appeals to you?
+If you’re considering a ductless system, comment below and tell us some of the reasons it appeals to you!